Inheritance (object-oriented programming): Non-overridable methods

 Just as classes may be non-subclassable, method declarations may contain method modifiers that prevent the method from being overridden (i.e. replaced with a new function with the same name and type signature in a subclass).
 A private method is un-overridable simply because it is not accessible by classes other than the class it is a member function of (this is not true for C++, though).
 A final method in Java, a sealed method in C# or a frozen feature in Eiffel cannot be overridden.

 Virtual methods

-If the superclass method is a virtual method, then invocations of the superclass method will be dynamically dispatched.
-Some languages require that methods be specifically declared as virtual (e.g. C++), and in others, all methods are virtual (e.g. Java).
+If a superclass method is a virtual method, then invocations of the superclass method will be dynamically dispatched.
+Some languages require that method be specifically declared as virtual (e.g. C++), and in others, all methods are virtual (e.g. Java).
 An invocation of a non-virtual method will always be statically dispatched (i.e. the address of the function call is determined at compile-time).
 Static dispatch is faster than dynamic dispatch and allows optimizations such as inline expansion.